Lamar County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Before you head to the impound lot, make sure you have all the necessary documents and funds.
+Before heading to the impound lot, gather all the necessary documents to avoid delays and ensure a smooth retrieval process.

 Required Documents